Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment design for data collection

 \subsection{Reduced-scale UAM testbed}

-physical tests were conducted using a reduced-scale experimental platform based on the Bitcraze Crazyflie 2.1+.
+Our physical experiments were conducted using a reduced-scale experimental platform based on the Bitcraze Crazyflie 2.1+.
 Crazyflie 2.1+ is a versatile development platform for aerial robotics research and has been widely used in laboratory-based drone studies, as reported in the literature \citep{preiss2017crazyswarm,duisterhof2021tiny,hegde2024hyperppo}.